 The National Endowment for the Arts and the Poetry Foundation created Poetry Out Loud.
-State and jurisdictional arts agencies in all 50 states, the District of Columbia, Puerto Rico, U.S. Virgin Islands, Guam, and American Samoa receive a grant from the National Endowment for the Arts to assist with expenses of program coordination and the state final event.
+State and jurisdictional arts agencies in all 50 states, American Samoa, District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands receive a grant from the National Endowment for the Arts to assist with expenses of program coordination and the state final event.